-- 2.4.1 The SI works were completed in March 2022 and no construction activities have been conducted since the plant demobilization was completed by the SI works Contractor on 14 March 2022.
-The pier construction (i.e. main works) will commence in Q3 of year 2023 (i.e. in August 2023) tentatively.
+2.4.1 The SI works were completed in March 2022 and no construction activities have been conducted since the plant demobilization was completed by the SI works

+- Contractor on 14 March 2022.
 No site inspection was conducted in the reporting period since no construction activities were carried out under the Project, and thus, no significant environmental issues were reported during the reporting period. - 2.4.2 Regular environmental site inspections will be carried out by the ET with the Contractor and ER after commencement of the main works to confirm the implementation of appropriate environmental protection and pollution control/mitigation measures for air quality, noise, water quality, waste management and ecology under the Project.
 Audits for landscape and visual will also be carried out after commencement of the main works to ensure that all the recommended mitigation measures in the EIA are properly and effectively implemented and to ensure compliance with the intended aims of the measures.
-In the event of any non-compliance, actions in accordance with the Event and Action Plan in Appendix C will be carried out.

-2.5 Implementation Status of Environmental Mitigation Measures

-2.5.1 A summary of the Environmental Mitigation Implementation Schedule (EMIS) is presented in Appendix E. The necessary mitigation measures have been implemented properly for the Project by the end of this reporting period.

-2.6 Summary of Exceedances of the Environmental Quality Performance Limit

-- 2.6.1 The water quality monitoring and seagrass bed monitoring have been being temporarily suspended since the completion of SI works.
-No marine works will be carried out under the Project until commencement of the main works tentatively in Q3 of 2023. - 2.6.2 The coral post-translocation monitoring is being conducted quarterly after the coral translocation in January 2022.
-The first and second post-translocation monitoring were conducted on 27 April and 27 July 2022, respectively.
-No exceedance of Action or Limit levels was recorded in the two monitoring events.
-The next post-translocation monitoring is scheduled in October 2022. - 2.6.3 Cumulative statistics on environmental monitoring exceedance are provided in Appendix G. - 2.7 Summary of Environmental Complaints, Notification of Summons and Successful Prosecutions - 2.7.1 There were no environmental complaint, notification of summons or successful prosecution recorded in the reporting period.

-2.7.2 Statistics on environmental complaints, notification of summons and successful prosecutions are summarised in Appendix G.
+In the event of any noncompliance, actions in accordance with the Event and Action Plan in Appendix C will be carried out. - 2.5 Implementation Status of Environmental Mitigation Measures - 2.5.1 A summary of the Environmental Mitigation Implementation Schedule (EMIS) is presented in Appendix E. The necessary mitigation measures have been implemented properly for the Project by the end of this reporting period. - 2.6 Summary of Exceedances of the Environmental Quality Performance Limit - 2.6.1 The water quality monitoring and seagrass bed monitoring have been suspended since the completion of SI works.
+No marine works will be carried out under the Project until commencement of the main works. - 2.6.2 The coral post-translocation monitoring was conducted quarterly for one year after the coral translocation in January 2022.
+A total of four post-translocation monitoring events were conducted on 27 April 2022, 27 July 2022, 24 October 2022 and 27 January 2023.
+No exceedance of Action or Limit Level was recorded in all monitoring events. - 2.6.3 Cumulative statistics on environmental monitoring exceedance are provided in Appendix F. - 2.7 Summary of Environmental Complaints, Notification of Summons and Successful Prosecutions - 2.7.1 There were no environmental complaints, notification of summons or successful prosecutions recorded in the reporting period. - 2.7.2 Statistics on environmental complaints, notification of summons and successful prosecutions are summarised in Appendix F.